armijnhemel/binaryanalysis-ng/src/identification/README.md

-# Identify ELF binaries with YARA and Meilisearch
+# Identify ELF binaries with YARA, Meilisearch and VulnerableCode

 YARA[1] is a tool to match patterns in files to rules.
 Meilisearch[2] is a search engine.
 VulnerableCode[3] is an open source vulnerability database.